bryanstearns/bryanstearns.github.io/_posts/2021-12-30-new-project.md

 And the medical?
-I read that I might be able to convince the FAA to grant me a "special issuance" medical, if I can provide them with evidence that my heart is now in good shape and I'm not at high risk of having another heart event.
+I read that I might be able to convince the FAA to grant me a "special issuance" medical, if I can provide them with evidence that my heart is in good shape and I'm not at high risk of having another heart event.

 However, things have changed a bit since I last flew: there's also